On the issues: Candidates for Oregon governor respond to media survey

-PORTLAND, Ore. — Media outlets across Oregon are working together to cover the 2022 governor’s race.
+PORTLAND, Ore. — Media outlets across Oregon are working together to cover the 2022 governor’s race, and one of the resulting projects is a database of all the candidates' answers to questions about where they stand on the big political issues.

 The 2022 Oregon Media Collaboration on the governor’s race is a joint effort that grew out of listening sessions with voters held earlier this year.